IGCSE (Grade 9 & 10)

 At Sarvalokaa, we inspire young people to be active contributors to a sustainable future.
 We want our children to make an impact by being adaptable, resilient; lead through personal example and selfless leadership.
 We select promising, passionate students who are keen on making a difference to the world around them by being change makers.

-The International Graduate Certificate of Secondary Education (IGCSE) is the gold standard Grade 10 qualification in the world.
+The International General Certificate of Secondary Education (IGCSE) is the gold standard Grade 10 qualification in the world.
 Sarvalokaa offers students the choices and combinations of subjects that would match their strengths and interests.
 Choice of subjects are spread across six subject groups to give a strong foundation.
-The student who takes subjects in all six groups (English, Mathematics, Science, II Language, Vocational and Humanities) gains the International Certificate of Excellence (ICE Award).
+The student who takes subjects in all six groups (English, Mathematics, Science, II Language, Vocational and Humanities) gains the Cambridge International Certificate in Education (ICE).
 More importantly, the student is exposed to a variety of subjects including Economics, Accounts, Computers, Global perspectives which provides an opportunity to evaluate their interest before selecting subjects in Grade 11.

 The vision of the school is interwoven with pedagogy of teaching- learning at Sarvalokaa.
 The Cambridge framework is implemented through an eclectic approach that blends progressive, learner-centric, teaching-learning philosophies and practices in the field of education.
 The focus is on deeper conceptual learning through interdisciplinary and transdisciplinary learning.
 They are encouraged and empowered to be self-directed and accept responsibility for learning.